San Francisco Workplace Discrimination Attorneys

 If you have questions about discrimination, it is best to discuss them with an employment law attorney.
 Too many people rely on misinformation from co-workers, friends and family.
-Contact Walker, Hamilton & Koenig, LLP, instead.
-Our experienced San Francisco workplace discrimination lawyer Peter Koenig can discuss your claim and advise you of your rights.
+Contact Walker, Hamilton & Kearns, LLP, instead.
+Our experienced workplace discrimination lawyers can discuss your claim and advise you of your rights.
 To schedule a free consultation, please call us today.

 Report the Discrimination and Contact Us

 The first step in a discrimination case is to report it to your employer and follow the process outlined in your employee handbook.
 We can represent you throughout your employer’s complaint/grievance process.
 We can also take your case to Equal Employment Opportunity Commission (EEOC) and California Department of Fair Employment and Housing (DFEH) hearings, as well as state or federal court proceedings.

 State and federal laws prohibit discrimination in any part of the employment process such as hiring, performance ratings, demotion, non-promotion, disciplinary actions, benefits and training denials, suspension and termination.
 Despite these laws, however, discriminatory actions occur at workplaces every day over issues such as:

 - Sex, including sexual harassment, sexual orientation discrimination and hostile work environment